varunsrin/rusty_money/README.md

 [Docs]: https://docs.rs/rusty-money/badge.svg
 [docs.rs]: https://docs.rs/rusty-money

-rusty_money handles the messy parts of dealing with money like rounding, precision, parsing and internationalization.
+rusty-money handles the messy parts of dealing with money like rounding, precision, parsing and internationalization.
 It supports [ISO-4217](https://en.wikipedia.org/wiki/ISO_4217) currencies, common crypto currencies and lets you define your own.
 The main items exported by the library are `Money` and the `iso` and `crypto` currency sets.